greydevv/mango-compiler/README.md

 #### Control Flow

-Katana implements if statements, for-loops, and while-loops (no do-while).
+Mango implements if statements, for-loops, and while-loops (no do-while).
 The structure of if-statements are exaclty the same to C++ where else-if and else blocks are otional:
 ```